 A good introduction medium for those getting started with colored pencils.
 And it doesn’t hurt that just about everybody will recognize the trusted Crayola name.
 The Crayola Colored Pencils have a decent color application, but some of the colors don’t really put down their advertised color.
 Also, some more advanced methods like blending and mixing are going to be somewhat difficult with these.
 However, for the great price, you can’t be too picky.
-They came in a variety of shapes, sizes, and special colors and can be purchased from sets of 8 up to 50.
+They come in a variety of shapes, sizes, and special colors and can be purchased from sets of 8 up to 50 (now 100).

 Visual Appeal – 3/5

 A surprisingly good range of colors exist between the various Crayola set sizes.
 From their metallic package to their “eXtreme colors” package and all the way up to the largest 50 count package, most of your fundamental color needs should be fulfilled.
 As of this year, they actually have a new 100 pencil package that they have dubbed “The Big 100”.
 This further increases the color selection, but we did notice that this larger set is particularly heavy on the blues and greens.

 Obviously, smaller sets will still be somewhat limited in color choices but the color gaps aren’t too noticeable.
 We do recommend going with one of the larger sets, however.
 The hard wax that these pencils have means that laying down a thick pass of color on a single sweep might be difficult, but they can be sharpened to be quite good at intricate areas.
 For the price, they actually produce pretty vivid colors as well.
 The reds, yellows, and oranges seem to “pop” the most and are great for works depicting flowers and fruits.